 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
 Prezcobix should not be used during pregnancy because you may not have enough Prezcobix in your body during pregnancy.
-Tell your health care provider if you become pregnant while taking Prezcobix.
-Your health care provider may prescribe different medicines if you become pregnant while taking Prezcobix.
+Talk to your health care provider about possible risks with taking Prezcobix during pregnancy.

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you have HIV or are taking Prezcobix.

-- If you are using HIV and Birth Control infographic. -based birth control (such as pills, implants, or vaginal rings).
-When taking Prezcobix, additional or alternative (non-hormonal) forms of birth control should be used.
+- If you are using HIV and Birth Control infographic. -based birth control (such as injections, vaginal rings, implants, a contraceptive patch, or birth control pills).
+Prezcobix may make these forms of birth control less effective.
 Your health care provider can help you decide how to adjust your birth control while you are taking Prezcobix.
-For more information about using birth control and HIV medicines at the same time, view the
+For more information about using birth control and HIV medicines at the same time, view the HIVinfo

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products (particularly St. John's wort) you are taking or plan to take.
 Prezcobix may affect the way other medicines or products work, and other medicines or products may affect how Prezcobix works.
 Taking Prezcobix together with certain medicines or products may cause serious, life-threatening side effects.

 How should I take Prezcobix?

 Prezcobix comes in tablet form.
 Each tablet contains:

 Take Prezcobix according to your health care provider’s instructions.

 Always take Prezcobix in combination with other HIV medicines.

 If you take too much Prezcobix, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take Prezcobix, see the FDA drug label.